Christof-K/drvcheck/README.md

-**Drvcheck** is golang written wrapper around unix `df` command which output drives memory status.
+**Drvcheck** is golang written wrapper around unix `df` command which store drives statistics.

 **Drvcheck adds ability of:**
+- storing parsed output in CSV file (daily or continuously file, default daily).
 - custom configuration via yaml file
 - select which drives you want keep eye on
 - select output memory unit (from KB to JB, default GB)
 - select which columns you want to store (default all)
-- storing parsed output in CSV file (daily or continuously file, default daily).
+- interactive mode with charts (in progress)

 # Run executable
 Download latest realease package from [here](https://github.com/Xrzys/drvcheck/releases "here").